logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 .. _category-b8:

-B8 — Activity Report — YES PHN index
+B8 — YES PHN index
 ++++++++++++++++++++++++++++++++++++

 This report applies to YES-PHN data only.